ncsa/XSEDE-Delta/docs/source/index.rst

 -------------------------------

-Delta implements the Slurm batch environment to manage access to the compute nodes.
-Use the Slurm commands to run batch jobs or for interactive access to compute nodes.
+Delta implements the Slurm batch environment to manage access to the compute nodes.Â  Use the Slurm commands to run batch jobs or for interactive access to compute nodes.Â
 See:\ https://slurm.schedmd.com/quickstart.html for an introduction to Slurm.
 There are two ways to access compute nodes on Delta.

 Batch jobs can be used to access compute nodes.
-Slurm provides a convenient direct way to submit batch jobs.
-See https://slurm.schedmd.com/heterogeneous_jobs.html#submitting\ for details.
+Slurm provides a convenient direct way to submit batch jobs.Â  See https://slurm.schedmd.com/heterogeneous_jobs.html#submitting\ for details.